bit101/tinpig/readme.md

 # tinpig Project Creator

 tinpig is a simple command line utility for quickly creating projects of any kind.
 Projects are created from templates which are collections of folders and files.
 The folders and files can contain special tokens that can be replaced with other values when the project is created.
-You can use an existing temple as-s, modify a template, or create your own from scratch.
+You can use an existing temple as-is, modify a template, or create your own from scratch.

 ## Requirements